IntuitionLabs

 Case Study – Funding and Investment

 To illustrate, consider the funding environment for Capsida Biotherapeutics in LA.
-Capsida launched in 2021 with a record $140M Series A ([22]) (one of the largest biotech seed rounds globally that year).
+Capsida launched in 2021 with a record $140M Series A ([24]) (one of the largest biotech seed rounds globally that year).
 This was spearheaded by Merck’s venture arm, Flagship Pioneering, and other top investors.
 Capsida’s focus on engineered viral capsids for gene therapy put Los Angeles on the map for cutting-edge biotech.
-The capital enabled Capsida to assemble pipelines for both CNS and ocular disease (including a partnership with AbbVie for ALS and ataxia ([22])).
+The capital enabled Capsida to assemble pipelines for both CNS and ocular disease, including partnerships with AbbVie ($80M upfront plus $10M equity in 2021, expanded into ophthalmology for $70M in 2023) and Eli Lilly subsidiary Prevail ($55M upfront, up to $685M in milestones, January 2023) ([44]).
+In January 2025, AbbVie exercised its option for the first neurodegenerative disease program, triggering a $40M license payment ([36]).
+Two FDA IND clearances followed in mid-2025 (for STXBP1 encephalopathy and GBA-Parkinson’s), marking Capsida’s transition from platform company to clinical-stage biotech.
 Importantly, although based in LA, Capsida raised money from national sources, highlighting both the opportunities and challenges on the West Side: firms can achieve blockbuster funding, but often must connect beyond California for investors.
-Still, Mix of regionally rooted startups and outside VCs is facilitating what insiders call a “virtuous cycle” in LA biotech: successes like Capsida and augmented-reality medtech (e.g. XR Foundation for surgical training, not strictly biotech but related) attract talent and further funding into LA.
+Still, the mix of regionally rooted startups and outside VCs is facilitating what insiders call a “virtuous cycle” in LA biotech: successes like Capsida attract talent and further funding into LA.

 Infrastructure and Support Services